|

 Mix and Apply FlexPrime: Mix equal parts of A & B

-for 3+ minutes, and apply a VERY THIN COAT with a roller.
+for 1 to 3 minutes, and apply a VERY THIN COAT with a roller.

 Make sure that the FlexPrime is not puddled

-at all, a good policy is to roll a dry roller over the area after applying.
+at all.
+If you are unsure, a good policy is to lightly roll a dry roller over the area after applying.

 If you are priming a lot of area on a hot day, try